Chart Color Schemes

 Warriewood features high concentrations of family households, with a higher-than-average median household size

 Family households account for 82.0% of all households, including 44.3% couples with children, 24.5% couples without children, and 12.2% single parent families.
-Non-family households make up the remaining 18.0%, with lone person households at 17.2% and group households comprising 1.1% of the total.
-The median household size is 2.9 people, larger than the Greater Sydney average of 2.7.
+Non-family households make up the remaining 18.0%, consisting of lone person households at 17.2% and group households comprising 1.1% of the total.
+The median household size is 2.9 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households